 Our co-curricular Forder Programme is named after our pioneering second Headmaster, the Reverend Forder, who believed passionately that schools should offer more to the education of young people than classroom learning.
-In the pursuit of passions outside of the classrooms, Junior School pupils encounter a variety of experiences for personal growth and development, outside of the classroom setting.
+In the pursuit of passions outside of the classrooms, Junior School pupils encounter a variety of experiences for personal growth and development.
 Our ambitious, forward-thinking programme is sufficiently broad to give each individual the freedom to carve out their own unique journey.

 We believe that all pupils in the Junior School have the potential to become whoever they want to be, and our ambitious, varied and unique Forder provision allows pupils to select activities that excite and challenge them, enabling them to uncover new skills and talents that they may never have known they had before.
 Activities run daily before and after school, during lunch breaks and as part of our timetabled curriculum.